-Tara Robertson tells John Collins how building an empathetic, data-driven customer journey helps to ensure customer retention.
+Sprout Social's Director of Customer Marketing Tara Robertson explains how building an empathetic, data-driven customer journey drives long-term retention.

 One of our mantras here at Intercom is that customer retention is the new conversion.
 In an era when more and more businesses adopt a subscription model, strong customer retention is the key to sustainable long-term growth and requires a laser-like focus.

 To retain more customers over time, you must invest heavily in understanding who your current and prospective customers are and what problems they’re trying to solve.
 Then, armed with these insights, you can create an empathetic, data-driven customer journey that helps your customers achieve their vision of success.

 No one knows this better than Sprout Social’s Director of Marketing Strategy, Tara Robertson.
 Tara joined the company in 2017 and has been instrumental in helping the company scale and retain more customers through a unique customer-centric approach to marketing.

 Our Director of Content, John Collins, recently spoke with Tara and learned how the Jobs-to-be-Done methodology helped Sprout Social completely revise its customer journey, which ultimately increased the company’s net revenue retention.

 Listen to the full episode above or check out Tara’s key takeaways below.

 This is season two of Scale, Intercom’s podcast series on moving from startup to scale-up.
 If you enjoy the conversation and don’t want to miss the rest of the series, just hit subscribe on iTunes, stream on Spotify, Stitcher, or grab the RSS feed in your player of choice.